 In order to apply to train with us, you will first need to send a letter and short CV to the Chair of the Admissions Committee at the Institute of Psychoanalysis.

 You will then be offered a preliminary interview, which will assess your eligibility and readiness to apply for the training.
 At the conclusion of the preliminary interview you will be told whether you have permission to make a full application.
 If it is thought that you are not yet ready to go further, this will be explained and discussed with you.

-Our application process is rigorous and demanding because we want to be sure as possible that you are serious about training, and that you have the personal aptitude and capacity to qualify and to work as a psychoanalyst.
+Our application process is rigorous and demanding because we want to be as sure as possible that you are serious about training and have the personal aptitude and capacity to qualify and to work as a psychoanalyst.
 We hope that the careful choice of candidates who are able to bring these qualities to the training, will contribute to an atmosphere of enthusiasm, professionalism and mutual support.

 If you are thinking about applying to our training and would like to find out more about the course, training routes or the application process from someone with first-hand experience, we would be happy to arrange an informal telephone conversation between you and a training analyst.
 To arrange this, please contact the Education Officer on 020 7563 5015, or by email at katerina.Tsami-Cole@iopa.org.uk.

 You may submit a letter and CV to the institute at any time.
 Both preliminary interviews and formal admissions interviews are carried out throughout the year.
-However please note that in order to be considered for starting the training in the following September, you will need to have completed an application form before the 1st November of the previous year.
-In order to submit your application before the deadline, you should approach the Institute early enough to arrange a preliminary interview, in order to have sufficient time to prepare the application form for the second stage of your application.
+However please note that in order to be considered for starting the training in the following September, you will need to have completed an application form before the 1st November of the preceding year.
+In order to submit your application before the deadline, you should approach the Institute early enough, by mid-September to arrange a preliminary interview, in order to have sufficient time to prepare the application form for the second stage of your application.